Differentiating ImplicitlyUse implicit differentiation to find dy... | Channels for Pearson+

 Implicit Differentiation

 Implicit differentiation is a technique used to find the derivative of a function when it is not explicitly solved for one variable in terms of another.
-It involves differentiating both sides of an equation with respect to a variable, often x, while treating other variables, like y, as implicit functions of x.
-This method is essential when dealing with equations where y cannot be easily isolated.
+It involves differentiating both sides of an equation with respect to a variable, often x, while treating other variables as implicit functions of x.
+This method is essential when dealing with equations like xy = cot(xy), where y is not isolated.

 Recommended video: